|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 PRIMARY SODIUM THERMAL POWER CONTROL:

 As the primary liquid sodium temperature increases its density decreases, taking the reactor core zone reactivity below its critical point.
 Then the only significant heat produced is fission product decay heat.
-Provided that there is adequate decay heat removal at a low thermal load the reactor temperature will stabilize at its maximum rated temperature of 502 degrees C. As heat in excess of fission product decay heat is removed from the primary liquid sodium the primary sodium pool temperature decreases increasing the primary sodium density.
+Provided that there is adequate decay heat removal at a low thermal load the reactor temperature will stabilize at its maximum rated temperature of 511 degrees C. As heat in excess of fission product decay heat is removed from the primary liquid sodium the primary sodium pool temperature decreases increasing the primary sodium density.
 This density increase restores reactor criticality and raises reactor power.
-The reactor can be shut down and cooled off by withdrawal of its active fuel bundle control portions.
+The reactor can be shut down and cooled off by withdrawal of its mobile fuel bundles.

 FISSION PRODUCT DECAY HEAT REMOVAL: